 Review of “Mind What Matters.
 A Pep Talk for Humanity.”

-Some parting wisdom to say thanks for your visit:
+Some parting wisdom to say thank you for visiting my website:

 2) Forgive yourself.
 When you let go of your guilt, there is no longer any need to project it out in the form of an attack.
 When you don’t attack, you don’t have to fear being counterattacked.
 This is when lasting peace begins.

 3) Common ground is the only place peace and love endure.
 Therefore, always seek unity.

 4) Heaven is joining.
 Hell is separation.
 Lovingly avoid any type of thinking or action that makes you an agent of separation.

 5) There are no justified grievances.
 They only make life hellish.
 To re-enter a heavenly state of mind at any time, let go of all grievances.